robinjugas/CNproScan/README.md

 # CNproScan
 CNproScan is R package developed for CNV detection in bacterial genomes.
-It employs Generalized Extreme Studentized Deviate test for outliers to detect CNVs in read-depth data with discordant reads detection to annotate the CNVs.
+It employs Generalized Extreme Studentized Deviate test for outliers to detect CNVs in read-depth data with discordant reads detection to annotate the CNVs type.

-The package is still in development.
-Namely, the normalization part of package is still in development.
-The Matlab version is here: https://github.com/robinjugas/CNproScanMatlab
+The not-updated Matlab version is here: https://github.com/robinjugas/CNproScanMatlab

 ## Dependencies:
-Package was tested on R 4.1.0 with several dependencies: parallel, foreach, doParallel, seqinr, Rsamtools, GenomicRanges, IRanges.
+Package was tested on R 4.x with several dependencies: parallel, foreach, doParallel, seqinr, Rsamtools, GenomicRanges, IRanges.

 ## Installation
 ```